beekai-oss/react-simple-img/README.md

        src="your image path"
     />;

-    export default SimpleImgProvider(App); // only need to apply once at your root
+    export default SimpleImgProvider(App);

 ## API

 #### 🔗 `SimpleImgProvider([Component], [config])`

 This high order component will connect all your Image component to observe images to be loaded.

-**IMPORTANT**: you should apply this to your root component and only once, this will enable globally for all `SimpleImg`

 Arguments